aturon/aturon.github.io/_posts/2018-04-05-sound-specialization.md

 impl<T: Iterator + TrustedLen> SomeTrait for T { .. }
 ```

-According to the definition above, this is only allowed if `SomeTrait` is marked
+According to the definition above, this is only allowed if `TrustedLen` is marked
 with `#[specialization_predicate]`.
 But nothing prevents there from being impls
 like the following today: